ElegantCreationism/goclient-polygon/README.md

 It demonstrates how to retrieve the latest block number from the Polygon blockchain and how to retrieve the block information for a specific block.
 You can use this program as a starting point for building more complex applications that interact with the Polygon JSON-RPC API.

+## Deployment
+Prerequisites:
+* ECS Cluster
+* Load Balancer
+* VPC and subnets (can be default)
+* Security groups (can be default)

+1. To deploy this service navigate to **'terraform/dev'** folder and run **terraform init**.
+2. Alter values in backend.tf to set up your **aws_profile**, to connect to aws
+3. Run **terraform plan** and review
+4. Run **terraform apply** and check logs for service output.

+## Improvements
+* Making the client more interactive, it only runs and returns the output, it doesn't run whenever called. (maybe as a lambda it would be able to be triggered on demand)
+* simplify the code, rpc stuff
+* extend the service to support more methods
+* add security to improve the service, https